Michellinian/CS-unit-2/README.md

 | About watching | Hard to differentiate between spaces |
 | Immediately know whats happening | May need to educate the users |

 After considering these factors, we decided that using two lights might be a better way of sending morse as well as receiving the message.
-Once the user gets used to this, it would be time efficient, and also easier to read, since there will be no confusion between dots and dashes, which is one flaw of the time based system.
-Furthermore, it would be a big of a deal to switch the code to the other option when things do not work out as expected, because there is a lot in common between the concept of the 2 scripts.
+Once the user gets used to this, it would be more time efficient and easier to read since there will be no confusion between dots and dashes, which is one flaw of the time based system.
+Furthermore, it would not be a big of a deal to switch the code to the other option when things do not work out as expected, because there is a lot in common between the concept of the 2 scripts.

 **Basic code**

 Before going into the development of the translation program using two lights, we developed the fundamental steps that can be used for both codes:

-1. Define "dot" and "dash", as well as different type of spaces (within a letter, between letters words) in seperate functios to prevent repetition of the same code
+1. Define "dot" and "dash", as well as different type of spaces (within a letter, between letters words) in seperate functios
 2. Blink light rapdily 5 times to indicate the start of the message
-3. Use switch case statements which looks at the letter and then translates
+3. Use case switch statements (ex. case A, switch dot(), dash()...)

 ### Protocols